department-of-veterans-affairs/LEAF/docs/InstallationConfiguration.md

 ## Docker Compose

 Open up a terminal and navigate to the LEAF/docker directory.
-Run the command `docker-compose up -build -d`
+Run the command `docker-compose up --build -d`
 Docker will build the local environment based on the docker-compose.yml file.
 Check to see that docker is running your local environment.